dev-academy-programme/a-day-in-the-life-book/html-css/README.md

 ## Cascading Style Sheets (CSS)

 CSS gives us a way to style our page.
 Some of things involved with styling includes colors, fonts and sizes of things.
 To create the styles we define _rules_ for specific sets of elements.
 A rule is made up of a _selector_ and a block of _declarations_.
+Before we talk about how to write selectors and declarations, let's see how to attach our CSS to our HTML page.

 ### Adding to a web page